Lake Abert: History

 Lake Abert was home to a series of prehistoric cultures that left behind an array of archaeological sites along the east shore of the lake.
 Stone house rings that are numerous in the area are not found elsewhere on the Great Basin.
+Prior to European settlement of the region, the Northern Paiute called the lake tɨbaizɨ naʔa panɨnadɨ, which means "bad/unpotable water."

 The first written record of the lake was made by John Work, the leader of a Hudson's Bay Company fur trapping expedition.
 Work recorded his party's visit in his journal on 16 October 1832.
 In his journal, Work called it Salt Lake.
 Work's journal also implies that other trappers may have been to the lake before his expedition.

 Lieutenant John C. Fremont named Lake Abert during his 1843 mapping expedition through central and southern Oregon.
 Fremont and his Army topographical team were mapping the Oregon Territory from The Dalles on the Columbia River to Sutter's Fort in the Sacramento Valley of California.
 Fremont named the lake in honor of Colonel John James Abert, who was chief of the Army's Corps of Topographical Engineers.
 On 20 December 1843, Fremont described the discovery and naming of Lake Abert as follows:

 [W]e turned a point of the hill on our left, and came suddenly in sight of another and much larger lake, which, along its eastern shore, was closely bordered by the high black ridge which walled it in by a precipitous face ...
 Spread out over a length of 20 miles, the lake, when we first came in view, presented a handsome sheet of water; and I gave to it the name Lake Abert, in honor of the chief of the corps to which I belong....

 In 1986, a wildfire burned 9854 acre along the west side of the lake.
 After the fire, 800 acre along the shoreline were seeded with a Eurasian species, crested wheatgrass.
 The remaining acres were left to natural restoration.